TyOverby/tyoverby.github.io/posts/bincode_release.md

-Today [bincode](https://github.com/tyoverby/bincode) hits 1.0.0!
-Before we truly get started, a brief history
+Today [Bincode](https://github.com/tyoverby/bincode) hits 1.0.0!
+Before we truly get started, a brief history:

-* Sep 15, 2014: First prototype, then named `writer_encoder` was written on a plane because I was too poor to pay for in-flight wifi so I could download the JSON crate.
+* Sep 15, 2014: First prototype - then named `writer_encoder` - was written on a plane.
+I was too poor at the time to pay for in-flight wifi so I wasn't able to download any other serializers.
 * Oct 27, 2014: Rename to `bincode`.
 * Apr 05, 2015: Initial port to serde written by [erickt](https://github.com/erickt).
   Prior to this, we were using [rustc-serialize](https://github.com/rust-lang-deprecated/rustc-serialize).